May 11, 2021

 For example, if you enjoy writing and teaching, you can turn your skills into a successful business by creating educational content and online courses.

-Tools like Google Trends help you evaluate and validate your online business ideas.
+Tools like Google Trends help you evaluate and validate your business ideas as potential ways to make money online.
 It enables you to see if the trend of your market is growing or declining.
 All you need is to enter relevant business keywords into it, and the results will show the interest of search engine users over time.

-Looking at the trends can help you conclude if the potential products or services can be a sustainable business idea.
+Looking at the trending products can help you conclude if it can be a sustainable business idea.
 Continuously refine and redefine this idea until you find the right one.

 Once you have specific products or services in mind, choose the industry you intend to serve – research existing companies, their products, and the target market they cover.